danielleandro12/danielleandro12/readme.md

 </br>

-- 🧑‍💻 I always liked computers and i still didn't know what i was going to do with my life.That's when i discovered programming and started studing and now I know that i want to be a Full Stack developer.
+- 🧑‍💻 I've always had a fascination with computers, but I was uncertain about my future path.
+Then, I stumbled upon programming, and as I delved into studying it, I found my passion.
+Now, I'm determined to pursue a career as a Full Stack developer.
 - 🌎 I am brasilian and I live in Brasil.
 - 🎯 I am currently a full stack programming student and study Html,Css,Javascript and Python.
 - objetivos